zener05/debian-stretch-php-5-3/README.md

 - Create PHP-FPM pool file.
 Sample file is located here - `/etc/php53/fpm/pool.d/pool-www-data.conf.example`.
 You can use sample config file as yours and just rename it.
 - Enable PHP-FPM service (uncomment it in `/etc/default/php53-fpm`)

-I use apache2 as webserver and this is my VirtualHost setting for web running on PHP 5.3
+I use apache2 as webserver and this is my VirtualHost settings for web running on PHP 5.3.
 ```
 <VirtualHost *:80>
         ServerName web.example.com